helenkirk/science-containers-1/docs/general/NewUser/LaunchCARTA.md

-# Launching a CARTA session {#launch_carta}
+# Launching a CARTA session

-After logging in to the Science Portal and clicking the plus sign to launch a new session, choose a session type of \'carta\'.
+After logging in to the Science Portal and clicking the plus sign to launch a new session, choose a session type of `carta`.

 > ![image](images/carta/1_select_carta_session.png)

 Note that the remaining menu bars and options update automatically after your session type selection.
 (Please be patient; sometimes it takes a few seconds to update.)
-There are currently three options for
-\'container image\': choose the version of CARTA that you need here (1.4, 2.0, or 3.0 beta).
+There are currently three options for `container image`: choose the version of CARTA that you need here (NB: we continue to add CARTA versions as they are released, so the selection shown in the image may not include all of the versions that you can see).

 > ![image](images/carta/2_select_carta_container.png)